syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 ## IEnumerable

-The Grid can be bound with either non-generic collection or generic collection that implements [IEnumerable](https://msdn.microsoft.com/en-us/library/system.collections.ienumerable.aspx) interface.
-It can be assigned to Grid’s `datasource` property.
+The grid can be bound with either non-generic collection or generic collection that implements [IEnumerable](https://msdn.microsoft.com/en-us/library/system.collections.ienumerable.aspx) interface.
+It can be assigned to the grid’s `datasource` property.

 N> The IEnumerable datasource can be passed as either directly to the datasource property or to the json property of the child tag.